oddbird/oddleventy/content/blog/2023/python-web-conference-2023.md

   available.
 - [Juice Shop](https://owasp.org/www-project-juice-shop/) -- "Probably the most
   modern and sophisticated insecure web application!
-It can be used in security trainings, awareness demos, CTFs and as a guinea pig for security tools!"
+It can be used in security trainings, awareness demos, capture the flag challenges, and as a guinea pig for security tools!"
 - [Zed Attach Proxy (ZAP)](https://www.zaproxy.org/) -- An actual vulnerability
   scanner tool intended to find security breaches in your application.
 Use it carefully and only under authorization of the system being tested.
 - [SecureFlag](https://owasp.org/www-project-secureflag-open-platform/) -- A
-  CTF-style game that teaches you how to secure a web application by finding and fixing vulnerabilities.
+  "capture the flag" style game that teaches you how to secure a web application by finding and fixing vulnerabilities.

 ## 1-click deploys of Python web apps to Azure